 In 1966, the Greensboro Central YMCA opened on West Market Street; the Bryan Family YMCA eventually replaced the Central Y facility in 2003.

 As the Greensboro community expanded in the 1970s, so did the YMCA.
 In order to meet the desires of those residents who wanted a place to horseback ride, camp and canoe, the YMCA opened a family retreat center, originally called Camp Tap-A-Wingo.
 This facility is now known as YMCA Camp Weaver.

 In 1980, the YMCA strengthened its partnership with Guilford College and opened the Guilford College Community YMCA.
 In 2002, the Spears Family Y opened on Horse Pen Creek Road, replacing the facility at Guilford College.

 In 1990, the Reidsville Family YMCA joined the YMCA of Greensboro to become the association’s fourth branch.

-In 2017, the Eden Family YMCA and Western Rockingham YMCA officially joined the YMCA of Greensboro.
-These two YMCAs have been serving northern and western Rockingham County for generations.
+In 2017, the Eden Family YMCA officially joined the YMCA of Greensboro.
+The Eden Family YMCA has been serving northern and western Rockingham County for generations.
 Joining the YMCA of Greensboro has brought more opportunities to strengthen our impact in the Rockingham County community.

 Through the years, our organization has been established and re-established, while still maintaining its mission of strong Judeo-Christian service to the Greensboro community.
 Our vision is to offer a warm and friendly environment radiating a feeling of belonging and caring where people of all ages, races, faiths, beliefs, and physical and financial abilities participate in worthwhile programs and meaningful experiences that make a positive difference in their lives.